mediocregopher/ripple/README.md

 # ripple

-A little 2D lua game written inside of an 18-hour period.
-Made with [LÖVE][love].

 The more times you jump, the more points you get.
 The more times you jump, the more ripples you make.
 And you can't touch the ripples.

+A little 2D lua game originally written inside of an 18-hour period, but which I've been developing and polishing up since.
+Made with [LÖVE][love].

 # Installing